On This Day in History: May 6

 - Brendan Gallagher, Canadian ice hockey player

-- Byun Baekhyun, South Korean musician and actor, member of boy band EXO
+- Byun Baekhyun, South Korean musician and actor

 - Jonas Valančiūnas, Lithuanian professional basketball player